Family Life, Top 10, Travel

 8. Val D’Isere: Best for a combination of high altitude skiing, affordable and luxury hotels, and partying at the original Folie Douce.
 Val D’Isere is where the French have spilled over to since they were priced out of Courchevel, and new hotels have followed.
 Val D’Isere is well known for its party scene, with the first Folie Douce created in 1974.
 The village still fulfills the ‘cute Alpine village’ feel with traditional chalets and charming streets.
 There’s great high altitude and off piste skiing, and a variety of hotel options, ranging from luxury (Les Airelles), to affordably cool (Experimental Chalet) to lots of more affordable boutique hotels (Hotel Mont Blanc, Hotel Yule).
 This one is good for people looking for all price ranges, snow-sure conditions and a party vibe.
 There is also the highest hotel in the Alps, Le Refuge de Solaise, for a completely unique experience: you can only access it via gondola, so you don’t want to miss the last one!
 Where to stay: Les Airelles for luxury, Le Blizzard for mid luxury, a friend recommends Maison de Famille Les Cinq Freres for a more reasonable bill (but needs to be booked a year in advance) and the Experimental Chalet for a stylish stay.

 9. Verbier: Best for Sloaney-ponies looking for English style apres-ski and advanced ski slopes.
 It’s been called ‘Sloane Square on Slopes’ and ‘London in the Alps.’
 Oh the Brits love Verbier in Switzerland and it is really like a London ski outpost.
 It has everything a Brit could love: great skiing (not for beginners), plenty of Brit loving apres ski, close to Geneva, and the Farm Club, the quintissential iconic club, which really hasn’t changed much since the 70s and, yes, it is where Prince Andrew used to go to.
 James Blunt lives there and even has a chair lift named after him.
 The Farinet apres ski is still as popular as ever, and there are plenty of nice mountain restaurants but it is not the ‘fur-wearing’ set or too chi-chi crowd, which appeals to the Brits.
 Where to Stay: The W hotel if you want the ultimate modern hotel experience, which is often named best ski hotel in the world, although I prefer La Cordee des Alpes, which is a boutique, chalet-style hotel with yummy restaurants.
+For private luxury chalets and apartments, contact The Luxury Chalet Company, who has access to top chalets and rental apartments, as well as great local knowledge.

 10. Zermatt: Best for serious skiers looking for snow-sure conditions and for its car-free village and picturesque train ride.
 It’s also known for the Matterhorn mountain and the highest gondola in the world (3883m).
-Someone told me it’s not for beginner skiers but caters to intermediates very well, and for serious skiers who want absolute snow-certainty.
+Someone told me it’s not for beginner skiers but caters to intermediates very ell, and for serious skiers who want absolute snow-certainty.
 The village is cute and there are plenty of nice restaurants on the slopes, as well as plenty of apres-ski for the partiers.
 We know people who go there every year who like the combo of beauty, year round skiing, and challenging off piste, without all the chi-chi of some of the other resorts.
 Its biggest draw-back is the limited ski-in, ski-out options, which for me, is not an option but a necessity.
 Where to stay: Omnia, Mont Cervin Palace Hotel, BeauSite hotel.

 BOOK YOUR NEXT SKI TRIP WITH BOOKING.COM